-“I saw a billboard about it and thought it looked interesting,” said McKenna.
+“I saw a billboard about it and thought it looked interesting,” says McKenna.
 “I convinced a friend who was also expecting his first child to go with me.
 It totally was not what I was expecting.
 Hands down, it was the best thing I could have done in preparation for becoming a father.”

-“There were things I wanted to do with our son that made my wife nervous, like the time I wanted to take him as a two-year-old for a ride on the tractor,” McKenna said.
+“I wanted to do some things with our son that made my wife nervous, like the time I wanted to take him as a 2-year-old for a ride on the tractor,” McKenna says.
 “She was worried he would get hurt.
-Instead of telling her how stupid it was for her to be concerned, I took small steps showing her that I was just as concerned as she was for his safety.
+Instead of telling her how stupid it was for her to be concerned, I took small steps to show her that I was just as concerned as she was for his safety.
 I put a helmet on him and we rode around very slowly.
 When she saw him giggling and having a good time, she relaxed a bit.
 I think I am definitely more patient with my wife and my child as a result of the class.”

-“Anytime I find out a couple friend is expecting, one of the first things I tell the guy is you really need to take this class,” McKenna said.
+“Anytime I find out a couple friend is expecting, one of the first things I tell the guy is you really need to take this class,” McKenna says.
 “It will give you great perspective on fathering and the importance of being involved in the life of your child.”

-“It is important to me and Missy to raise Brooks in an environment that will help him thrive,” McKenna said.
+“It is important to me and Missy to raise Brooks in an environment that will help him thrive,” McKenna shares.
 “One of the things I learned is our marriage can’t take a back seat while we are raising our son.
 We have to be intentional about taking care of our relationship because that is what gives Brooks the stability, confidence and security he needs to grow and develop.
-Being a parent has been a humbling and amazing experience,” McKenna said.
+Being a parent has been a humbling and amazing experience,” McKenna adds.

 Looking back on the last few years, McKenna wouldn’t trade his time with his son and how they have grown as a family.